SFDC-Assets/gps-dod-omnistudio-travel-application/README.md

 14. Click on the reverse arrow in the top left corner to return to the Travel Request application.
 ![Travel Record, Back Button](https://github.com/SFDC-Assets/gps-dod-omnistudio-travel-application/blob/main/images/Travel%20Request%20Record%20Page%20-%20Back%20Button.png)
-15. Test both FlexCards (on the Home page and the Travel Request record page) by selecting them and completing the guided steps.

 	**✅ SET UP IS COMPLETE.
 ENJOY EXPLORING THE TRAVEL REQUEST APPLICATION.**
 # 4. Application Use